Every day is the same.

 Division of Property During Divorce

-The outcome of division of property during when divorcing your unemployed husband really depends on the state you live in.
+The outcome of the division of property when divorcing an unemployed husband really depends on the state you live in.

 Do you live in a community property state or an equitable distribution state?